Loading ...

 • Optimisation.

-As you see, our approach includes five time management pillars and the rest of this article will be focusing on them.
-From explaining their significance to sharing advice on how to implement them in your business.
+As you can see, our approach includes five pillars of time management, and the rest of this article will focus on them.
+This includes explaining their significance and sharing advice on how to implement them in your business.

 Create the Perfect Setup

 Digitisation isn’t an easy process and often involves trial and error.
-However, as long as you get the foundation right, it’s not as complicated to build on top of it.
-When it comes to employee time management, the basic requirements for a digital setup aren’t too complicated.
-As long as they are covered, the rest can be introduced moving forward.
+However, as long as you get the foundation right, it’s not as complicated to build upon.
+When it comes to employee time management, the basic requirements for a digital setup aren’t too complex.
+As long as they are covered, the rest can be added gradually.

 Accessibility and Centralisation

-The key to success in developing effective employee time management lies in ensuring you have all tools and data easily accessible in one location.
-For example, if your team works across different sites, they would need a time tracking tool that’s accessible on the move.
-At the same time, the data they record should be automatically stored in the same location, no matter what device and where in the world was it used.
-Having full visibility of your team as a whole is the very foundation of your strategy, the cornerstone you will be building it on.
-Disjoined data takes time to be pieced together and often lacks accuracy, and as we’ve discussed before, it leads to decisions that might not be the best for your business.
+The key to success in developing effective employee time management is ensuring all tools and data are easily accessible in one location.
+For example, if your team works across different sites, they need a time tracking tool that’s accessible on the move.
+Simultaneously, the data they record should be automatically stored in the same place, no matter the device or location.
+Having full visibility of your team as a whole is the foundation of your strategy, the cornerstone on which you will build it.
+Disjoined data takes time to piece together and often lacks accuracy, and as we’ve discussed before, it can lead to decisions that might not be the best for your business.

-This makes SaaS tools best equipped for the task.
-Using cloud servers as their foundation, these tools barely need additional installations.
-As a default, they are available via an internet browser.
-However, some vendors may create a mobile app version too for a more user-friendly experience.
-The point is that cloud-based time tracking solutions are truly revolutionary.
-They highlight the significance of logging time by turning it into actionable data that allows organisations to improve their efficiency.
-In other words, it’s more than the means to pay and bill correctly - it’s a tool supporting your business’ growth.
+This makes SaaS tools best suited for the task.
+Built on cloud servers, these tools require little to no additional installation.
+Typically, they are accessible through an internet browser.
+However, some vendors may also develop a mobile app version for a more user-friendly experience.
+The key point is that cloud-based time tracking solutions are truly revolutionary.
+They emphasise the importance of logging time by transforming it into actionable data that enables organisations to improve their efficiency.
+In other words, it’s more than just a way to pay and bill accurately - it’s a tool that supports your business’s growth.

 Finding the Right Tools

-Identifying the solutions that serve your needs and align with your values is one of the most complicated tasks.
-Mainly because the market is overly saturated, each vendor offers a wide range of features and tries to dazzle you with the extras.
-When it comes to picking software, however, more isn’t better.
-And the first step to finding the right tool is putting together a clear and specific list of requirements.
-The second one is sticking to it.
+Identifying solutions that meet your needs and align with your values is one of the most complex tasks.
+This is mainly because the market is highly saturated; each vendor offers a wide array of features and tries to impress with extras.
+However, when choosing software, more isn’t necessarily better.
+The first step to finding the right tool is creating a clear and specific list of requirements, and the second is adhering to it.

 There are many ways to conduct the search itself.
-The most popular one being either checking Google or comparison sites.
-However, the highest-ranking positions are often taken by established brands that often charge extra for the name.
-Also, with their clientele as big, they aren’t likely to provide a very individual service experience.
-We recommend relying on word of mouth, from either your partners, competitors or even clients themselves.
-Most digital tools are highly customisable, meaning the same product won’t function as the same platform for a different company.
-And often it’s a more personalised approach for a lesser price.
+The most popular are checking Google or comparison sites.
+However, the highest-ranking positions are often held by well-established brands that tend to charge extra for their name.
+Additionally, with their large client bases, they are unlikely to offer a highly personalised service experience.
+We recommend relying on word of mouth, from your partners, competitors, or even clients themselves.
+Most digital tools are highly customisable, meaning the same product may not function equally across different companies' platforms.
+Often, this approach provides a more personalised service for a lower price.

 Build and Optimise

-Tools alone won’t do the job.
-They are there to aid you in your efforts.
-And that’s exactly what it means: you still need to put in efforts and do the work.
-Let’s talk about what it entails and where to begin.
+Tools by themselves won’t do the job.
+They are there to support your efforts.
+And that’s exactly what it means: you still need to put in effort and do the work.
+Let’s discuss what it involves and where to start.

 Standardise the Process

-We cannot emphasise enough the difference having a process in place makes.
-First of all, having a precise step-by-step guide translates into consistency.
-It makes it easier to onboard new members, to spot mistakes when they occur and to align the teams.
+We cannot emphasise enough the importance of having a process in place.
+First, a precise step-by-step guide ensures consistency.
+It makes onboarding new members easier, helps identify mistakes when they occur, and aligns teams.
 To expand on the latter point, it’s very common for different departments to have different processes for the same operations.
-Not only does this increase the risk of inaccurate data, but can also mean wasting time on repeating the same actions.
+Not only does this increase the risk of inaccurate data, but it can also waste time by repeating the same actions.

-We strongly recommend coming up with a set of standardised processes that are used across the entire company.
-Put them in a guidebook and make sure they are being followed.
-Sometimes, people will be opposed to changing their ways, especially if they differ from what they are used to.
-However, after repeating the process for a period of time, they will grow acclimated to it.
-That’s why it’s important to stay vigilant in the first 3-6 months.
-Additionally, a guidebook will be invaluable to bringing new hires up to speed.
+We strongly recommend developing a set of standardised processes to be used throughout the company.
+Include them in a guidebook and ensure they are consistently followed.
+People may sometimes resist changing their established methods, especially if they are accustomed to them.
+However, after practising the process for some time, they will become more comfortable with it.
+That’s why it’s crucial to remain vigilant during the first 3-6 months.
+Additionally, a guidebook will be extremely helpful in onboarding new employees.

 Effortless In-Depth Reporting

-We’ve spoken a lot about data and collecting it.
-The truth is we live in the age of data overload, constantly flooded with it from every direction.
-What it means is that unless we can pull out only the data that matters and analyse it, there is no point in having it.
-Weeding out irrelevant data when it’s constantly incoming is impossible manually.
-And this is why SaaS solutions equipped with reporting modules are your best friends.
+We’ve discussed data and its collection extensively.
+The reality is we live in an age of data overload, constantly inundated from all directions.
+This means that unless we can extract only the relevant data and analyse it, collecting it is pointless.
+Manually sifting through the relentless influx of irrelevant data is impossible.
+That’s why SaaS solutions with reporting modules are your best allies.

-First of all, you control what data is being recorded by setting up the filters.
-Instead of going through the findings, the irrelevant ones don’t get through in the first place.
-Secondly, the software will then crunch these numbers for you following preset instructions and present them in a visual, easy-to-analyse format.
-Depending on your time tracking software and integrations, you can get very granular with the reports.
-They will guide you in terms of recognising the areas of your business that could be improved.
-Employee time management included.
+First of all, you control what data is recorded by setting up filters.
+Instead of reviewing irrelevant findings, they are blocked from the start.
+Next, the software processes these numbers according to preset instructions and displays them in a visual, easy-to-analyse format.
+Depending on your time tracking software and integrations, you can generate very detailed reports.
+These will help you identify areas of your business that could be improved, including employee time management.

 Ongoing Work

-When speaking about digitisation, we always emphathise that it’s not a one-off change but an ongoing process.
+When discussing digitisation, we always emphasise that it’s not a one-off change but an ongoing process.
 Employee time management is no different.
-You can’t do it once and forget about it.
-Not if you want to truly succeed.
+You can’t do it once and then forget about it.
+Not if you truly want to succeed.

 The Sky is the Limit

-SaaS platforms are built to be stacked.
-They link together via integrations, deepening your insights and unlocking new automation features.
-Different links will naturally gain you access to different data, potentially surprising you with the outcomes.
-In other words, the opportunities are literally endless.
-There is no need to rush the process and the changes you bring on board don’t have to be big either.
-As long as you keep moving forward by analysing the data and using it as the basis of your next steps, you are bound to discover what works and what doesn’t.
-In other words, there is no limit to optimisation and growth.
+SaaS platforms are designed to be layered.
+They connect through integrations, enhancing your insights and unlocking new automation capabilities.
+Different connections naturally provide access to various data, which may surprise you with the results.
+In essence, the possibilities are truly limitless.
+There's no need to rush the process, and the changes you implement don’t have to be significant.
+As long as you keep progressing by analysing the data and using it as the foundation for your next actions, you will inevitably discover what works and what doesn’t.
+In summary, there are no limits to optimisation and growth.

 Summary

 Getting the right setup is the first step towards developing an employee time management strategy.
 While there are many tempting features available on the market, the core ones to prioritise are accessibility and centralisation.
 Both will help you ensure that nothing goes amiss.
-Other features should be aimed towards reaching your goals.
-It’s a good idea to write them down and how they contribute to your success as they will serve as your pointer when navigating a crowded software market.
+Other features should be aimed at reaching your goals.
+It’s a good idea to write them down and how they contribute to your success, as they will serve as your guide when navigating a crowded software market.

-It’s a good idea to also establish a handful of standardised processes that will be used across the entire company.
-This will make sure the data you gather is accurate and everyone is aligned in what they do.
-Digital tools help with that, as well as they help you filter the data that matters, putting it into a digestible format to analyse.
-There is virtually no limit to how much you can optimise your employee time management strategy when you are equipped with the right tools and practice the right approach.
+It’s a good idea to also establish a few standardised processes that will be used across the whole company.
+This will ensure the data you collect is accurate and everyone is aligned in their tasks.
+Digital tools assist with this, as well as help you filter relevant data, presenting it in a digestible format for analysis.
+There is virtually no limit to how much you can optimise your employee time management strategy when you are equipped with the right tools and follow the right approach.
 Hypothesise, test, analyse and optimise - the cycle never ends.

-Ready to grow your team’s efficiency?
+Ready to boost your team’s efficiency?
 Give us a call.

 Free trial